ssvlabs/ssv/network/p2p/ATTESTER_RULES.md

 ## Semantic assertions

+- Validator attests only once per epoch.
+  - TODO: Need to check if upon reorg there can be more than one duty per epoch.
+  - First violation is ignored.
+Further ones are rejected.
 - Validator submits messages for slot N within slots [N, N+32).
   - According to spec, attestation must be submitted within an epoch (32 slots).
   - Consequence: Validator submits messages for slot N in within [0, 384) seconds after slot start.